DominickVale/DARBS/README.md

 ## Installation:

-On an Arch-based distribution (Manjaro for 100% support) as root, run the following:
+On an Arch-based distribution (EndeavourOS-sway for 100% support) as root, run the following:

 ```
 sh darbs.sh